 Think of it from an evolutionary perspective as having escaped the cheetah and now migrating to safer grazing grounds.
 We get more efficient at getting energy from anywhere we can find it.

-If you’re a dedicated Type 1 athlete who does really long distances, you may discover that this flexibility actually allows you do better with a mix of carbs, fat, and protein — instead of relying mainly on fast carbs like gels.
+If you’re a dedicated Type 1 athlete who does really long distances, you may discover that this flexibility actually allows you to do better with a mix of carbs, fat, and protein — instead of relying mainly on fast carbs like gels.

 A lot of my ultra running and cycling buddies swear, for instance, by Payday bars.
 After all — despite being junk food or as I like to say, “high-energy non-natural fuel alternatives” — they’re a good source of fat, salt, sugar, and protein.